 The ‘reopening trade’ gathered momentum right up until we actually reopened.
 Up until now, expectations of government spending, economies finding their feet again and consumers spending lockdown savings had all gone some way to support markets.

-The FTSE 100 hasn’t felt entirely comfortable setting up camp above the 7,000 mark since May though.
+The UK's top index hasn’t felt entirely comfortable setting up camp above the 7,000 mark since May though.
 And the extent of fears over a spread of the delta variant and those stubborn inflation figures finally made themselves known over the past few days.

 Investors have clearly started to look past the reopening trade to what might be the driving forces behind markets for the rest of 2021.